-While child support is often calculated through a predetermined percentage,
+Child support is calculated through a predetermined percentage; however,

 there is much that a lawyer can do to help you reach a child support amount

-that is best for you and your child.
-With experience and knowledge regarding
+that is best for both you and your child.

-Contact a Westchester County divorce lawyer today if you are getting a
+Contact a child support attorney in Westchester today if you are getting

 more than 35 years of legal experience and is fully committed to providing exceptional representation through